 Camp 2020 NEW LOCATION: 476 Skiff Mountain Rd., Kent, Connecticut 06757 (campus of *The Marvelwood School).

-*Camp Dunnabeck is a non-profit organization of The Kildonan School and is not affiliated with The Marvelwood School
+*Camp Dunnabeck is a non-profit youth-camp of the Kildonan Organization and is not affiliated with The Marvelwood School

 Camp Dunnabeck is an academic summer camp for boys and girls ages 8 to 16 with dyslexia and language-based learning differences.
 We accept students of average to above-average intelligence.